Radiation hydrodynamics modeling of kilonovae with SNEC: First applications of SNEC

 These trends are reflected in Fig.~\ref{ABmags_blh_DD2_sfho_GW170817} which shows the AB magnitudes of the kilonova emerging from these three profiles assuming a distance of 40~Mpc in different bands.
 The difference between the DD2 equal mass model and the others is even more apparent in the blue bands at early times.
 Our calculations suggest that high cadence observations of kilonovae could constrain the presence/absence of a lanthanide curtain, which in turn would constrain the mass ratio of the binary.
 However, we caution the reader that the impact of the presence of a massive tidal tail on the light curve is likely exaggerated by the assumption of spherical symmetry used in our calculations.
 In reality, we expect that this effect will only be prominent for edge-on binaries.

 Figure \ref{ABmags_blh_DD2_sfho_GW170817} also show the photometric data for AT2017gfo.
 The observation data is collected from kilonova.space\footnote{\url{https://kilonova.space}} \citep{Villar:2017wcc}.
 The \texttt{SNEC} results use Gemini filters, and we also calculate CTIO bands, while the observation data is from various instruments.
 The differences in filters have little influence in the comparison.
 AT2017gfo is significantly brighter than any of our models.
 This is not unexpected given the approximations in our models, most notably the fact that our merger simulations cannot yet self-consistently compute the full evolution of the postmerger disk due to the long timescales involved and the assumption of spherical symmetry \citep{Perego:2014fma}.
+In particular, the works of \citet{Perego:2017wtu, Korobkin:2020spe} and \citet{Heinzel:2020qlt} showed that multidimensional effects and viewing angle, which we cannot take into account with \texttt{SNEC}, have a strong impact on the color light curves from kilonovae.
 It is also worth mentioning that \citet{Breschi:2021tbm} performed a Bayesian selection analysis of the AT2017gfo and ruled out spherically symmetric kilonova models with high confidence.
-Fitting the observation is not the purpose of this paper, and we leave it to our future work.
+That said, fitting the observation is not the purpose of this paper, and we leave it to our future work.